 Coworking Space Productivity

 Coworking spaces are typically designed with productivity in mind.
-There are usually a variety of private and collaborative workspaces to choose from, and seating is likely guaranteed.
-Not only are the workspaces comfortable, but usually offer an outlet to keep your laptop charged through the day.
+There are usually a variety of private and collaborative workspaces to choose from, and seating is likely easy to access.
+Not only are the workspaces comfortable, but usually offer an outlet to keep your laptop charged throughout the day.

-Often, you’ll find the ambient sound of a coffee shop, but without the pressure to buy a coffee refill or move seats.
+Here, you’ll find the ambient sound of a coffee shop ideal for working.
+But, you won’t find the pressure to buy a coffee refill or move seats.
 Plus, coworking spaces offer amenities like bottomless coffee, high-speed WiFi, meeting rooms, and a place to store your lunch.

 So, what’s the catch?
-The day rate or monthly membership fee are higher than sitting in a café.
+The day rate or monthly membership fees are higher than sitting in a café.
 However, depending on how much you drink and snack, the cost may actually be comparable.

 Conference Rooms and Dedicated Work Spaces

-Having access to a dedicated space or private conference room is often a necessity for many remote workers.
+Access to a dedicated space or private conference room is often necessary for many remote workers.
 At the very least, remote workers often require a quiet space to focus and tap into “deep work.”

 Coffee Shop Privacy

-Most likely, there are not guaranteed quiet areas in coffee shops.
-After all, they’re designed for socializing and relaxation, and not working.
+Most likely, you’ll seldom find quiet areas in coffee shops.
+After all, their purpose is primarily socializing and relaxation, not working.
 People working in coffee shops may find better privacy and quiet spaces at their local library.
 Public libraries offer free WiFi and the promise of low-volume voices.

 Coworking Space Privacy

-With remote workers in mind, coworking spaces offer a variety of dedicated and quiet workspaces.
-Whether it’s a soundproof phone booth for work calls or a reservable meeting room for larger groups, you’re more likely to find privacy in a coworking space.
+With remote workers in mind, coworking spaces offer a variety of dedicated and quiet shared workspaces.
+Whether it’s a soundproof phone booth or a reservable meeting room, you’re more likely to find privacy in a coworking space.
+However, you’re sure to find a “coworking café” style environment in the flex spaces.
+In fact, kitchen areas of coworking spaces are similar to the office coffee shop you’d find in a traditional office.

 Coworking Space vs Coffee Shop